PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation.rst

 3) The target's in-image pixel size is greater than ``minTargetArea``
 4) The distance from the camera to the target is less than ``maxLEDRange``

 .. warning:: Not all network tables objects are updated in simulation.
-The interaction through PhontonLib remains the same.
+The interaction through PhotonLib remains the same.
 Actual camera images are also not simulated.

 Latency of processing is not yet modeled.